Going Out Of Business Textile Sale 50% Off All Textiles Discount Auto-Applied in Shopping Cart (Not books or Book accessories)

 The fortunes of a wealthy merchant class permitted the development of high quality and a wide variety cotton textiles for their use.
 Many in this growing trading class had the financial means to fund the tailoring of elaborate cotton garments and the making of celebratory textiles, even though they were less costly, less complex than the silks of the nobility but beautiful nonetheless.
 Thanks to the katagami stencil craftsmen, the imaginative katazome cotton textiles possessed colors, designs, and suppleness hitherto unavailable to the merchant class.

 It was the development and mass fabrication of the katazome stencil which permitted the rapid spread of such textiles throughout Japan.
-The Tokugawa Shogunate (1603 ~ 1868) encouragekatazomed and supported artisans in their production of katazome stencils.
+The Tokugawa Shogunate (1603 ~ 1868) encouraged and supported artisans in their production of katazome stencils.
 The stencils were initially crafted in specifically designated towns along the much traveled trade and pilgrimage routes surrounding Kyoto.
 Traveling traders purchased quantities of the stencils and then re-sold them to textile craftsmen throughout Japan, including remote rural regions.
 Japan's textile craftsmen were able to acquire elaborately stylized katazome stencils for dyeing striking fabric patterns, not seen before in the relatively isolated locations of the Empire.

-The trickle down economic effect was such that the peasant class also gained access to these same "mass produced" katazome cotton fabrics even though their textiles were less refined and of lesser quality as compared to those of the merchant class.
+the peasant class also gained access to these same "mass produced" katazome cotton fabrics even though their textiles were less refined and of lesser quality as compared to those of the merchant class.
 The lower classes wanted these beautifully designed cotton textiles for use during special occasions like marriages, religious ceremonies, and festivals.

 Cutting katagami stencils and dyeing katazome textiles is a lost art in contemporary Japan.
 Only a few diehard artist are found in Japan who produce these lovely textiles in the traditional manner.